ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

-Workers have no sent despite being drenched in sweat.
-They have a fuck ton of paper cuts.

-Name of country Freyloch.

 The Millstone family at it's core is halflings.

 3 dark figures insult Bertram about the failure at Farowilt.
 Philanor is there!
 And Regis.
 Morgana was the hag that got away.
 They want the egg.
 The 3 people we don't recognize were shadowy figures that disappeared and the cloaks dropped to the floor.